TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1Import.md

 ```

 ## DESCRIPTION
-This function is used to query BloxOne Import Jobs
+This function is used to query Infoblox Portal Import Jobs

 ## EXAMPLES